Who are Newberg Animal Shelter Friends?

 We are open Wednesday – Saturday 11:00am to 6:00pm.
 Or you can setup an appt for a specific time by contacting us at 503-554-9285 or email@example.com.

 How can I find out what dogs are available for adoption?

 Where is the shelter located?

 Adoptable pets can be found at 1591 S. Sandoz Rd.
 Off of NE Wynooski Rd near Hwy 219.
-Google maps also states the location as 1591 S Avalon Park.
+Google maps also states the location as 1591 S Avalon Park, it is the same location.
 We have not been able to get that corrected.

 Where do I license my dog?

 You can license your dog at the shelter.
 Additionally, follow this link to see the list of vet locations where you can also license your dog.

 Will you take my personal animal that I can no longer care for?

 We accept pets for rehoming from owners who can no longer keep them.
 Review our rehome page for more information.